dart-lang/site-www/src/codelabs/async-await/index.md

 Estimated time to complete this codelab: 45-50 minutes.

 ## Key terms
-This section provides definitions for the key terms that appear throughout this codelab.
+This section defines key terms that appear throughout this codelab.

 ### General asynchronous programming terms
-This section lists key terms that are generally used in asynchronous programming.

 **synchronous operation**
 A synchronous operation blocks other operations from executing until it completes.